jxv/sugar/README.md

 key4 {keyA valueA keyB valueB}
 key5 {keyA {nestedKey nestedValue} keyB valueB}

-#| Key aren't limited to text types.
+#| Keys aren't limited to text types.
 Lists can be used as the key.
    Maps can also be used as the key. |#
 (list as keys) value
 {id0 value0 id1 value1} value